DancesWithDingo/ViewModelToolkit/README.md

 ## ViewModel Customization

-Since "Save" and "Cancel" are not always the most suitable strings for the buttons, `DialogManager` allows the developer to customize the text and commands used on a per-ViewModel basis.
+Since "Save" and "Cancel" are not always the most suitable strings for the buttons and default button actions often need to be replaced, `DialogManager` allows the developer to customize these features on a per-ViewModel basis.
 While these changes can be declared in XAML as mentioned above, this allows customization to be made in the ViewModel (where some could argue it belongs in MVVM).

-For example, a "wizard-style" multi-page dialog would need to provide a custom `SaveButtonCommand` to provide navigation to the next page of the wizard.
+For example, a "wizard-style" multi-page dialog would need to provide a custom experience.
 Here's what that could look like:

 ```cs
 public override void Initialize(Person item) {